 If you have ever wanted to practice law, or dreamed of arguing a case in court or reenacting your favorite scenes from a crime drama, you might have considered whether you should become a lawyer.

 Becoming a lawyer is a tough road, but many people find a legal career challenging and rewarding, giving them a great sense of fulfillment.

-But before you rush out to complete law school applications, it’s important that you understand what is expected of you in law school and what you can expect from a long legal career.
+But before you rush out to complete law school applications, it’s important that you understand what is expected of law students and what you can expect when actually practicing law.

 Here are some of the most common questions and answers about becoming a lawyer!

 Is It Hard to Become a Lawyer?
 What Are the Educational Requirements?

 Generally speaking, you need to complete a four-year undergraduate course of study from an accredited university.
 You’ll need your degree or be on track to obtain it in order to apply for law school and be considered for enrollment.